 Cocker Spaniels are prone to a disease known as primary seborrhea, which causes greasy and flaky skin.

-The best way to avoid flareups is to provide food that has omega fatty acids.
+The best way to avoid flareups is to provide the best dog food for Cocker Spaniels you can find that has omega fatty acids.
 Balanced nutrition that meets your dog's needs is critical, too.

 Thanks to their floppy ears, Cocker Spaniels are prone to ear infections.
 These conditions are typically a product of overactive yeast and fungi.